 - Leverage works in both directions

-- Currency risk with underlyings in foreign currencies
+- Currency risk for underlying assets in foreign currencies

-Important components of mini futures are the financing level or strike and the stop-loss level.
+Key components of Mini Futures are the financing level and the stop-loss level.
 Do these factors change over time?

-Both financing level / strike and stop-loss level (stop-loss barrier) are adjusted.
-However, there are differences in the frequency and background of these adjustments.
+Both the financing level and the stop-loss level are adjusted.
+However, there are differences in terms of frequency and rationale behind these adjustments.

-The financing level is adjusted as the strike at the end of each adjustment day.
-An adjustment day is any day from Monday to Friday after the initial fixing day.
-The current financing level can be viewed as a base price on the respective product page.
-The daily adjustment notices are also published there under "Product history".
+The financing level is adjusted daily at the end of each adjustment day.
+An adjustment day is considered any day from Monday to Friday after the initial fixing day.
+The current financing level can be found on the respective product page.
+Daily adjustment notices are published under "Product History."

-The stop-loss level will be adjusted on the first adjustment date of each month and additionally on those days on which the underlying is traded "ex dividend (i.e., without dividend)" or without other distributions paid on the underlying.
-At the discretion of the calculation agent of the product, an adjustment may be possible on any adjustment date, if required.
-The current stop-loss level is determined using the current financing level / strike and the current stop-loss buffer.
-The exact formula can be found in the terms and conditions for the relevant Mini Future, which are available via the product page.
-The current stop-loss barrier can also be viewed on the respective product page.
+The stop-loss level is adjusted on the first adjustment day of each month and additionally on days when the underlying asset trades "ex-dividend" (without entitlement to the last dividend) or without other distributions paid on the underlying asset.
+At the discretion of the calculation entity, adjustments may be made on any adjustment day if deemed necessary.
+The current stop-loss level is determined using the current financing level and the current stop-loss buffer.
+The precise formula can be found in the conditions of the respective Mini Future, accessible through the product page.
+The current stop-loss barrier can also be viewed on the respective product page under "Product History."